 The first example is a very common study example, but very interesting because it can be applied in many different situations and can be used to test different events (i.e. collision avoidance).

 The second example is perfect to enlighten the previous picture, because autonomous cars can for example perceive the environment using LIDAR and cameras, out of which extracting the information of what is present in the scene and reconstruct their positions in space.
 The information is used for example for trajectory planning.

-Let’s dig a little bit on the strategies that can be taken into account to make a robot autonomous.
+Let’s dig a little bit on the strategies that can be taken into account to make a robot autonomous with learning algorithms.

 We consider three main methods: